cats256/FocusBlock/README.md

 ### Ideas to implement

-- Restrict Focus/Break minutes time select to two digits only
+~~- Restrict Focus/Break minutes time select to two digits only~~

 - Allow importing / exporting data

-- For production branch download and combine all files needed for popup.js into one file
+~~- For production branch download and combine all files needed for popup.js into one file~~

 - Toggle whether user wants an alert